Kubernetes Series: Managing Normal Users Access to the k8s API

 "code": 403

-has been successfully authenticated but the authorization operation was not successful because the user doesn’t have permissions to query k8s objects.
+}We can see from the output error message that the user test has been successfully authenticated but the authorization operation was not successful because the user doesn’t have permissions to query k8s objects.

 Permissions are managed in k8s using RBAC.